-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with OMB Circular A-133 and which are described in the accompanying schedule of findings and questioned costs as items 2015-001 and 2015-002.
+The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with the Uniform Guidance and which are described in the accompanying schedule of findings and questioned costs as items 2016-001 and 2016-002.
 Our opinion on each major federal program is not modified with respect to these matters.

-Athens State University's response to the noncompliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs on page 56 and 57 under the header "Management's View and Corrective Action Plan".
+Athens State University's response to the noncompliance findings identified in our audit are described in the accompanying "Management's View and Corrective Action Plan" on page 61.
 Athens State University's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.